hneemann/Digital/README.md

 They are more about adding features and fixing bugs.
 In [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution), for example, a VHDL/Verilog export was added.

-So I decided to implement a new simulator completely from scratch and started the implementation of Digital in march 2016.
+So I also decided to implement a new simulator completely from scratch and started the implementation of Digital in march 2016.
 In the meantime a development level has been reached which is comparable to Logisim.
 In some areas (performance, testing of circuits, circuit analysis, hardware support) Logisim has already been exceeded.